UChiSeclab/wedge/code-contest-exp/769_D/problem_statement.md

 Input

-The first line contains two integers n and k — the number of integers in Vasya's sequence and the number of bits in which integers in k-interesting pair should differ.
+The first line contains two integers n and k (2 ≤ n ≤ 105, 0 ≤ k ≤ 14) — the number of integers in Vasya's sequence and the number of bits in which integers in k-interesting pair should differ.

-The second line contains the sequence a1, a2, ..., an, which Vasya has.
+The second line contains the sequence a1, a2, ..., an (0 ≤ ai ≤ 104), which Vasya has.

 Output